Defense of the Ancients: Development

 Blizzard Entertainment's 1998 real-time strategy game StarCraft shipped with a campaign editor that allowed players to create custom levels, complete with scripted triggers.
 One such custom map was "Aeon of Strife".
 Instead of controlling multiple units and managing buildings, players controlled a single hero unit as they fought against waves of enemies.

 Blizzard followed StarCraft with the real-time strategy game Warcraft III in 2002.
 As with Warcraft II and StarCraft, Blizzard included a free World Editor in the game that allows players to create custom scenarios or maps for the game, which can be played online with other players through Battle.net.
 Warcraft III also featured powerful hero units that leveled up and could equip items to boost their abilities, and the World Editor enabled mapmakers to create their own.
-Taking inspiration from Aeon of Strife and using the expanded capabilities of the World Editor, modder Kyle "Eulogizing" Sommer created the first version of Defense of the Ancients in 2003.
+Taking inspiration from Aeon of Strife and using the expanded capabilities of the World Editor, modder "Eul" created the first version of Defense of the Ancients in 2003.
 The heroes could now sport different abilities and level up skills and equipment.
 After the release of Warcraft III's expansion The Frozen Throne, which added new features to the World Editor, Eul did not update the scenario and made his map code open-source.
 Other mapmakers produced Defense of the Ancients spinoffs that added new heroes, items, and features.
-Among the DotA variants created in the wake of Eul's map, there was DotA Allstars, originally created and developed by custom map makers Meian and Ragn0r, who took the most popular heroes and compiled them into one map.
+Among the DotA variants created in the wake of Eul's map was DotA Allstars, originally created and developed by custom map makers Meian and Ragn0r, who took the most popular heroes and compiled them into one map.
 In March 2004, map maker Steve "Guinsoo" Feak assumed control of Allstars development.
 Feak said when he began developing DotA Allstars, he had no idea how popular the game would eventually become.
 Feak added a recipe system for items so that player's equipment would scale as they grew more powerful, as well as a powerful boss character called Roshan (named after his bowling ball) who required an entire team to defeat.